htim327/NonHermitianDriving/docs/source/ModifiedAFAI.rst

    % Determine the system size
    Li = 2;
    Lj = 4;
-   % Determine the total size of the system
-   LSquared = 2*Li*Lj;
+   % Determine the total number of sites of the system LSquared = 2*Li*Lj;
    % Determine how many qubits are needed to define this system nqubits = log2(LSquared);